Hebrew labor: End of the Ottoman period

-During the Second Aliyah period many Jewish immigrants to Palestine sought year-round jobs on the agricultural tracts and plantations of their co-religionists who had arrived during the First Aliyah.
+During the Second Aliyah period many Jewish immigrants to Ottoman Palestine sought year-round jobs on the agricultural tracts and plantations of their fellow Jews who had arrived during the First Aliyah.
 Rather than hire their fellow Jews, the immigrants of the First Aliyah were initially inclined to hire local Arabs who provided cheaper labor.
 Eventually the immigrant laborers of the Second Aliyah successfully unionized and emphasized their Jewish identity and shared nationalist goals in order to persuade the First Aliyah immigrants to hire them and thereby displace the Arab labor.
 They organized under the banner of "Hebrew Labor" and "conquest of labor".

 The struggle for Jewish labor, for Jews to employ only Jews, signified the victory of Jewish labor in creating a new society.
-This struggle was constantly pushed by the leaders of the second Aliyah (1904-1914), who founded Labor Zionism and in the 1930s became the leaders of the Zionist movement.
+This struggle was constantly pushed by the leaders of the Second Aliyah (1904-1914), who founded Labor Zionism and in the 1930s became the leaders of the Zionist movement.
 Shortly after his arrival in Palestine in 1906 David Ben-Gurion noted that a moshava, a private Jewish agricultural settlement, employed Arabs as guards.
-He asked himself: "Was it conceivable that here too we should be deep in Galuth (exile), hiring strangers to guard our property and protect our lives?".
+He asked himself: "Was it conceivable that here too we should be deep in Galuth, hiring strangers to guard our property and protect our lives?".
 Soon Ben-Gurion and his companions managed to amend this situation.
 According to Shabtai Teveth in these early years Ben-Gurion developed the concept of 'Avodah Ivrit', or 'Jewish labour'.

-The leaders of the second Aliyah agreed that Jewish labor was vital for the national revival process as they were convinced that Jews should 'redeem' themselves by building with their own hands a new type of Jewish society.
+The leaders of the Second Aliyah agreed that Jewish labor was vital for the national revival process, as they were convinced that Jews should 'redeem' themselves by building with their own hands a new type of Jewish society.
 They also thought the use of Arab labor could create a typical colonial society, exploiting cheap, unorganized local labor, and would hamper further Jewish immigration.
 Finally they considered manual labor a good therapy for Jews as individuals and as a people.
-In Ben-Gurion's opinion Jewish labor was "not a means but a sublime end", the Jew had to be transformed and made creative.
+In Ben-Gurion's opinion, Jewish labor was "not a means but a sublime end", the Jew had to be transformed and made creative.

-In 1907 Ben-Gurion called for Jewish labor on lands owned by the Jewish National Fund.
+In 1907, Ben-Gurion called for Jewish labor on lands owned by the Jewish National Fund.
 There were difficulties here, because Arabs were prepared to work long hours for very low wages, and most Jewish immigrants preferred to settle in the cities.
 In this context occurred the development of the concept of the kibbutz, 'the co-operative settlement based on self-labour and motivated by Zionist ideals'.
-In a summary made in 1956 Ben-Gurion said the kibbutz movement was not started because of some socialist theory, but as an effective way to "guarantee Jewish labour".
+In a summary made in 1956, Ben-Gurion said the kibbutz movement was not started because of some socialist theory, but as an effective way to "guarantee Jewish labour".